Douglasokolaa/Douglasokolaa/README.md

 I am Douglas Okolaa

 <!--
-**Douglasokolaa/Douglasokolaa** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

-- 🔭 I’m currently working on  Laravel and VueJs
+- 🔭 I’m currently working on Laravel & VueJs, Pyhton, DevOps
-- 🌱 I’m currently learning NodeJs and GoLang
+- 🌱 I’m currently learning DevOps/Python
-- 👯 I’m looking to collaborate on
+- 👯 I’m looking to collaborate on Python, PHP, DevOps
-- 🤔 I’m looking for help with GoLang
+- 🤔 I’m looking for help with GoLang, Rust
 - 💬 Ask me about PHP and VueJS, TDD
 - 📫 How to reach me: @douglasokolaa on twitter
 - 😄 Pronouns: ...